tweakch/Pdc.System/README.md

-PdcFramework
+# PdcFramework

-The Pdc.System package provides support for working with databases and services of all kinds.
-It's a framework of patterns and practices we use daily.

-This framework does not do the work for you, but it introduces terminology through it's interfaces and classes that help you do your job well.
+This framework introduces terminology through it's interfaces and classes that help you do your job well.

-## Overview

-> TL;DR Designing distributed systems is hard.
-The task gets simpler when we think in "Components" instead of Objects (to granular), Packages (to restrictive), Apps (to broad) or Software (to everywhere).

-### Everything is an App

-Software is everywhere and is becoming more and more interconnected.
-As technology gets more complex and sophisticated so does terminology.

-The terms we use to describe these systems we design are essential, because they determine how we think about the system we want to design software for.
-But Apps, Systems and Software are ambiguous terms.
-We don't like these words, because they can mean anything.
-Even the clock on your watch is an app!

-To disambiguate, we like to talk about Components.

 ## Components as a Service

-> TL;DR Components are atomic units.
+> TL;DR Components are atomic units that can be active or passive.
 Active Components can generate control signals.
 Passive Components can only receive them.

 A COMPONENT (by definition) is a part of a larger entity.
 An object that fits into an existing machine / ecosystem.
 What we as programmers do is design these components by describing them in code.
 That's it.